 JAN HARVEY

 Jan Harvey was born in Ormskirk, Lancashire in 1961.
-After a career as a magazine editor/designer working on various business publications she became an author five years ago.
+After a career as a magazine editor/designer working on various business publications she became an author in 2012.

 The Seven Letters, her debut novel, sold worldwide and has had stunning reviews.
-Her second book, The Slow Death of Maxwell Carrick is now released and has already been highly praised.
+Her second book, The Slow Death of Maxwell Carrick followed two years later.
 The two books are linked by Paris, the city that inspires her work.

 2011 Winner